Treatment for Schizophrenia

 Hebephrenic or disorganized Schizophrenia

 In hebephrenia, also called disorganized schizophrenia, the predominant symptoms are affective changes, followed by fragmentary delusions and hallucinations, erratic behaviour, and mannerisms.
 The mood is shallow and inappropriate and often accompanied by giggling or self-absorbed smiling, or by a lofty manner, grimaces, mannerisms, pranks, hypochondriacal complaints, and reiterated phrases.
-Thought is disorganized and speech rambling and incoherent.
+Thought is disorganized and speech is rambling and incoherent.
 There is a tendency to remain solitary, and behaviours seem empty of purpose and feeling.
 This form of schizophrenia usually starts between the ages of 15 and 25 years and tends to have a poor prognosis because of the rapid development of “negative” symptoms, particularly the flattening of affect and loss of volition.

 Catatonic Schizophrenia

-This type of schizophrenia became extremely uncommon in the western countries.
-Catatonic schizophrenia is characterized by psychomotor disturbances which may alternate between extremes such as hyperkinesis and stupor, or automatic obedience and negativism.
+This type of schizophrenia became extremely uncommon in western countries.
+Catatonic schizophrenia is characterized by psychomotor disturbances that may alternate between extremes such as hyperkinesis and stupor, or automatic obedience and negativism.
 Constrained attitudes and postures may be maintained for long periods.
 Episodes of violent excitement may be a striking feature of the condition.
 For reasons that are poorly understood, catatonic schizophrenia is now rarely seen in industrial countries, though it remains common elsewhere.
 These catatonic phenomena may be combined with a dream-like (oneiroid) state with vivid scenic hallucinations.

 Schizophrenia simplex (Simple Schizophrenia)

-Schizophrenia simplex is less common type of schizophrenia but still can be seen in industrialized countries.
-In simple schizophrenia, there is an insidious but progressive development of oddities of conduct, inability to meet the demands of society, and a decline in total performance.
+Schizophrenia simplex is a less common type of schizophrenia but still can be seen in industrialized countries.
+In simple schizophrenia, there is an insidious but progressive development of oddities of conduct, an inability to meet the demands of society, and a decline in total performance.
 Delusions and hallucinations are not common.
 The disorder is less obviously psychotic than the hebephrenic, paranoid, and catatonic subtypes.
 The schizophrenia simplex unfolds gradually without or less prominent psychotic symptoms, such as delusions and hallucinations.
-The course of schizophrenia simplex can be compared to a “silent implosion” of the person’s personality, characteristic by “negative” symptoms (e.g. blunting of affect, loss of volition).
+The course of schizophrenia simplex can be compared to a “silent implosion” of the person’s personality, characterized by “negative” symptoms (e.g., blunting of affect, loss of volition).
 With increasing social impoverishment, vagrancy may ensue, and the individual may then become self-absorbed, idle, and aimless.
 Schizophrenia simplex evolves gradually into residual schizophrenia.

 Residual Schizophrenia